Pitching SaaS Backup: 3 Obstacles to Expect

 Why go through long and tedious explanations of the value of a SaaS backup when you can show it?

-Spanning presents the Backup ROI Calculator that helps you find the real value of Office 365 or G Suite backup in dollars and cents.
+Spanning presents the Backup ROI Calculator that helps you find the real value of Office 365 or Google Workspace backup in dollars and cents.